GeertJohan/ango-old/protocol.md

 	// type "lou": the new version of the linked object
 	// optional for types "rej", "res", "not"
 	data: {},

+	// error string
+	// can be set for type reqd
 }
 ```